MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-read-isolation.md

 ## Temporarily heightening the isolation level

 Previously AL only provided explicit isolation level control via the `LockTable` method, which would ensure the all reads for the remainder of the transaction would use UpdLock.
-Instead, with RIIL code can be explicit about the isolation guarantees it needs and leave subsequent code unimpacted by its execution.
+Instead, with record instance isolation level code can be explicit about the isolation guarantees it needs and leave subsequent code unimpacted by its execution.

 The following example heightens the isolation level on a record instance of type "G/L Entry".
 It takes the lock on the last row, while subsequent reads won't trigger further locks to be taken.
 Such usage makes sense in cases with event subscribers, where one injects code into an existing business logic flow.
 Where it wasn't expected to introduce a `LockTable` call causing subsequent reads against a table to lock.